 - Vocational preparation and mentoring.

-- Group sessions that teach the principles of critical thinking and application to life situations.
+- Individual and group therapy that teach the principles of critical thinking and application to independent living situations.

 - Transportation to academic or volunteer opportunities and all other appointments.